Sabuja-GH/Credit-card-fraud-detection-II/README.md

 A hybrid model consisting of SOM and ANNs to predict future frauds at the time of application.

-Hybrid Deep learning model
-First unsupervised dl model som to identify the frauds Then use the results to make a supervised dl model-ann to see the percent a customer can cheat.
+In this hybrid deep learning model, first unsupervised DL model SOM is used to identify the frauds then we use the results to make a supervised DL model- ANN to see the percentage that a customer can cheat.

 When going from unsupervised to supervised we need a matrix of independent variables(features) -exclude ids column include class column